 In 2014, AWSP released the Leadership Framework User's Guide as a companion to our Leadership Framework.
-This User's Guide provided helpful resources to school leaders and their supervisors on how to have ongoing conversations around professional learning using the Leadership Framework.
-The User's Guide also provided suggestions on how both ever-changing job of a building leader.
+This and their supervisors on how to have ongoing conversations around professional learning using the Leadership Framework.
+The User's Guide also provided suggestions on how both principal and supervisor could prepare for evaluative conversations.
+While this document was helpful, it was impossible to keep the contents current and relative to the ever-changing job of a building leader.

 For version 3.0 of the AWSP Leadership Framework, we included one page per criterion to help guide your leadership journey.
-These pages are similar to the past User's Guide and provide suggestions to help you plan, implement, assess, and reflect for your professional growth.
-In an effort to stay current, expanded versions of these pages, including Each criterion will have its own page where we can keep providing new resources to help you think about and grow your own leadership.
+These pages are similar to the past User's Guide and provide suggestions to help you plan, act, and reflect for your professional growth.
+In an effort to stay current, expanded versions of these pages, including tools and resources, will be available on the AWSP website.
+Each criterion will have its own page where we can keep providing new resources to help you think about and grow your own leadership.